Big or small, all businesses are at risk of fraud.

 Complete regular backup of data

 Check that you have a backup in place for your financial data.
-If you’re using cloud applications, it may be automatic, but be sure to verify.
+Cybersecurity is key: If you’re using cloud applications, it may be automatic but be sure to verify.

 Ask a third party to look at your finances periodically

 Have an outside accountant review your books.
-You can also hire a fractional CFO who will advise on proper internal controls and oversee these functions for you.
+You can also hire a fractional CFO to advise on proper internal controls and oversee these functions for you.

 Solicit staff feedback